-The inforce illustration either confirms your policy is healthy or gives you an advanced warning that your policy may need more funding.
+The inforce illustration either confirms your life insurance policy is healthy or gives you an advanced warning that your policy may need more funding.

 You may remember receiving a similar projection of your policy’s performance when you first purchased the insurance.
 That initial projection was based on interest rates and insurance costs available at that time.
 But interest rates ebb and flow, and policy expenses and mortality costs rise.
 It’s likely that changes in these variables have already caused your policy to perform differently than originally expected.
 The inforce illustration recasts the policy outlook, starting from its current cash value balance and using current assumptions for the interest rate and insurance costs.

 You might not think about your life insurance much, but it does affect several areas of your finances.
 The premiums are a line item in your budget, the cash value balance is a source of liquidity, and your death benefit probably plays a major role in your estate plan.
 If you’re in danger of rising premiums, depleted cash value, or lapse of your death benefit, you’d want to know as soon as possible.
 That’s why you’d request an inforce illustration.

 Inforce illustrations use assumptions to project how your cash balance will change over time.
 Your insurer may use a standard set of assumptions, but you can also request specific scenarios.
 For example, you can have the policy projected based on your current premium, current interest rates, or the policy’s guaranteed rate and cost of insurance.

 Current premium illustration

 An inforce illustration using the current premium will show how the policy’s cash value will evolve at the current interest rate if you don’t change your payments.
 You might see the cash value decline at some point.
 That’s when the policy’s expenses start outpacing the earnings and premium income.
 The policy can remain active as long as the cash value stays above zero.

 Current interest rate illustration